-On Tuesday this week, Andy Kim, a Democrat representative, was elected to the US Senate in New Jersey, making him the first Korean American in the Senate.
+Andy Kim, a Democrat from New Jersey, was elected to the US Senate on Tuesday, making him the first Korean American in the Senate.
 At age 42, Kim will also become one of the youngest members of the Senate once he gets sworn into office later this month.

 Kim was initially against Democrat Tammy Murphy in the intra-party race, a candidate with backing from the country’s political leaders.
 Murphy was well-connected in the political sphere, making her a formidable opponent.
 However, Kim could stand against her by exposing the bias toward Murphy.
 She dropped out from the race in late March.